mjsmyth/scripts-for-abiquo-wiki/general/readme.md

 abiquo-wiki-scripts/properties/newproperties_541.py
 To run this properties script, you will need:

-Abiquo python library installed with pip3
+1. Abiquo python library installed with pip3
-An Abiquo API endpoint
+2. An Abiquo API endpoint
-An access token (to get lists of plugins and devices), Updated platform
+3. An access token (to get lists of plugins and devices),
+4. Updated platform repo
-The abiquo.properties file is found in the abiquo/system-properties repo.
+5. The abiquo.properties file is found in the abiquo/system-properties repo.

 You should check each PR that commits to this file.